Faculty & Staff Frequently Asked Questions

 What do I do if a student tells me about an incident of sexual harassment, sexual misconduct or interpersonal violence?

 If a student tells you about an incident of sexual misconduct, it is important to remember your role.
 You are not a counselor or an investigator; listen, but do not question.
 Keep the student’s needs and feelings in the forefront.
 Let the student know you care.
-Let the student know you must report this information to the Title IX Coordinator and help connect the student to other forms of support that may be helpful (University Counseling Center or VIP: Survivor Support).
+Let the student know you must report this information to the Title IX Coordinator and help connect the student to other forms of support that may be helpful (University Counseling Center or Office of Confidential Advocacy, Support, and Education (CASE)).

 What should I say will happen next if a student reports an incident of sex-based discrimination, sexual misconduct or interpersonal violence to me?